mcapuccini/spark-tutorial/README.md

 ### Scala IDE
 If you followed the video tutorial you probably noticed that my recipe to get Spark on your local machine is a bit unconventional.
 I believe that IDEs improve software developers productivity, therefore **Scala IDE** is the main ingredient (http://scala-ide.org/).

 Scala IDE comes with an integrated **Maven** plugin, that can be used to pull Spark and all of its dependencies.
 Furthermore, Maven can automatically build your Scala code into production-ready jar packages.
 All you need to do is to configure your *pom.xml* file properly.
+You can download the [required pom.xml for the tutorial] - TODO.

 Another important remark is that, using Scala IDE, it is simple to sync your code to **GitHub**.